How to Dissolve a Florida Corporation

 Mailed articles of dissolution are processed in approximately one week.
-Online dissolutions are processed in two to three days.
+Online dissolutions are processed in two to four days.
 Walked in articles of dissolution are processed while you wait for no extra charge if you so request it.

 A letter of acknowledgment will be mailed after the dissolution has been filed.
 You will also be able to print a copy directly from their website.

 How long before someone can take your business name?